EssamElhoseny/ChurnGuard/README.md

 ## Project Overview

 Customer churn prediction is a critical task for businesses aiming to retain their customers.
 ChurnGuard uses a machine learning model to predict the likelihood of customer churn based on input features.
-The model is deployed using Streamlit to create an easy-to-use web application.
+The model is deployed using Streamlit to create an easy-to-use web application (https://churnguard-scifox.streamlit.app/).

 ## Features